Vikas1267/Ecommerce-Backend-System/README.md

 ▶️ How to Run the Project
 Clone the repository

-Create a MySQL database named ecommerce_db
+1.Create a MySQL database named ecommerce_db

-Update database credentials in application.properties
+2.Update database credentials in application.properties

-Run the application
+3.Run the application

 Test APIs using Postman